American Advisors Group (AAG)

 - Free online loan calculator

-- Loans up to $6 million
+- Access up to $4 million in equity

 - Fees can add up quickly

 - Not available in Massachusetts

 AAG offers HECMs and jumbo reverse mortgages, plus other services to help people change houses.
 Its online loan calculator gives you an idea of your loan options without submitting personal contact information.

 Every facet of my Reverse Mortgage Loan was handled with respect and professionalism.
 It was made simple and they made sure each step was understood… They want you to be sure you ...Read full review

 ...
 AAG stood by me all the way for getting me approved… They have all kinds of programs out there to help you.
 I did a thorough check of companies before I applied with AAG.
 Chec...Read full review

 AAG is a lender offering a range of reverse mortgages for eligible borrowers, including HECMs, HECMs for Purchase and jumbo loans.
 It can also help you sell your home.

 With AAG’s reverse mortgage calculator, you can enter details about your property and yourself for a quick, free loan estimate without giving any contact information.
 However, AAG’s reverse mortgage calculator estimates don’t include fees.